This article provides an easily understandable approach to explaining how a switch-mode, buck or boost, power supply operates.

 Most makers or enthusiasts know what a boost or buck converter does, and have used them before.
 However, they typically just follow a canned approach to designing one without fully appreciating exactly what it is doing.

+Let’s look closer at how a switch-mode, buck or boost, power supply operates.
 The goal is not to provide detailed design information about these types of power supplies, but rather to understand its operation well enough to make informed decisions on the required aspects of such circuit blocks.
 So, the math and any design equations will be kept to a minimum.

 Also, there are many Switch-Mode Power Supply, or SMPS, power supply topologies.
 To keep with the philosophy of this article, the discussions will be limited to simple boost or buck designs.